 - A transcript of records from the university attended, listing subjects and duration and examinations taken.
 Such documentation (in the original language) must be accompanied by a translation into Danish or English made by the university in question or the authority issuing the certificate or by a certified translator.

-- Documentation of two years of clinical experience with a minimum of one year full-time (1440 hours) in the field of pediatric dentistry.
-Please use the file, one for each clinic you have been working for.
+- Documentation of two years of clinical experience (2880 hours) with a minimum of one year full-time (1440 hours) in the field of pediatric dentistry.
+Please use the 2880 hours form below

 - Documentation of Postgraduate and Continuing Education